 More than 500 teenagers from 74 high schools submitted 417 individual and team projects during the fair’s first round in February, and 123 projects advanced to the second round last month.
 Both rounds were held at Crest Hollow Country Club in Woodbury.

-First-place finalists in various categories go on to the Intel International Science and Engineering Fair, being held May 14-19 in Los Angeles.
+First-place finalists in various categories go on to the Intel International Science & Engineering Fair, being held May 14-19 in Los Angeles.
 That competition, which is administered by the Society for Science & the Public in Washington, D.C., brings together some 1,700 students from 75 countries to vie for about $4 million in prizes.

 Those selected to advance and their high schools are: Abbigayle Cuomo, Raphael Iskra and Charity Russell, Commack; Anton Wu, Half Hollow Hills East; Anjali Maheshwari and Gilbert Spencer, Half Hollow Hills West; Rachel Sacks and Gila Schein, Hebrew Academy of the Five Towns and Rockaway; Marc Huo, Michael Lai, Archana Verma and Kendra Zhang, Jericho; Raymond Huffman, Manhasset; Scott Soifer, North Shore Hebrew Academy; Talia Blum, Plainview-Old Bethpage; Anuj Gupta and Chloe Levin, Roslyn; and Mohamed El-Abtah, Rahul Chaudhry, Sahil Chaudhry, Rushabh Mehta, Dahyun Park and Jordan Sanford, Syosset.

 Ward Melville High School junior Andrew Zhang won first place in Brookhaven National Laboratory’s 2017 Model Bridge Contest last month.